Acoustic analogies with general relativity, quantum fields, and thermodynamics: Analogue quantum fields and thermodynamics

+The most general Lorentz-invariant Lagrangian of a real scalar field, up to the second order\footnote{In section~\ref{ch:mass_background_fluid} we will see that higher-order terms can be used for modelling the background fluid as a massive field as well as its interaction with the massless acoustic field.} of $\phi$ is

-where $m$ is a generic mass, $\hbar$ is reduced Planck constant, and the normalization with 1/2 is conventional.
-The Lagrangian is invariant under the discrete symmetry $\phi \rightarrow -\phi$.
-The mass term can be seen as a special case of the potential functional $\mathcal{V}(\phi)$ (which in general may explicitly break the symmetry of the Lagrangian), that is
+where $m$ is particle\footnote{We already emphasize that a single particle may actually be a system of elementary particles, much like every particle in continuum mechanics and classical acoustics involves many elementary particles, such as fluid molecules.} mass, $\hbar$ is the reduced Planck constant ($\hbar = 1.05 \cdot 10^{-34}$\,kg\,m$^2$/s), and the normalization with 1/2 is conventional.
+The Lagrangian is also invariant under the discrete symmetry $\phi \rightarrow -\phi$.
+The mass term can be seen as a particular form of the potential functional $\mathcal{V}(\phi)$ which depends on the particle's environment (and may explicitly break any symmetry of the Lagrangian), that is

-and the first term is the kinetic term.
+where the first term is the kinetic term.
+Indeed, we will see that a particle obtains its mass only in interaction with the environment and will be able to model different environments with different mass terms.
+For now we observe ``free" particles, even if they are massive.
 Inserting eq.~(\ref{Lagrangian_real_scalar_field}) into eq.~(\ref{action_variation_zero}) gives the Klein-Gordon equation in flat Minkowski spacetime: